Xenonsmurf/Ashita-4-Plugins-and-Addons/DiscordRPC/README.md

 * To load the plug-in   - when in game type /load discordrpc
 * To unload the plug-in - when in game type /unload discord rpc

+## Please note
+In the release folder you will find two builds, one for Ashita inertface version 4.14 and one for 4.15.
+This is because the version of Ashita HorizonXI are using is still one version behind the current release of Ashita once they catch up I will be removing old versions.

 ![Alt text](https://github.com/XenonSmurf/Ashita4-Plugins/blob/master/DiscordRPC/Example.PNG "example1")